Health professionals hoping to learn more about aseptic technique in wound care now have access to a new consensus document by Wounds Australia.

 Wounds Australia is also calling on the Australian Government to reduce the out of pocket costs of wound care.

-The peak body said the cost to Australians with a chronic wound can be as much as $340 a month, and some wounds take years to heal, leading to people spending thousands of dollars on wound treatment.
+The peak said the cost to Australians with a chronic wound can be as much as $340 a month, and some wounds take years to heal, leading to people spending thousands of dollars on wound treatment.

 Often the people facing these costs are on the aged pension or fixed incomes, Buck said.
 “The result is that they can’t afford to get the right treatment.